-Simply, when you turn on the faucet, the water flow alerts the sensors which the signals the computer unit that is should activate the heat exchanger and start heating the water.
+Simply, when you turn on the faucet, the water flow alerts the sensors which signal the computer unit that it should activate the heat exchanger and start heating the water.
 No electricity is used without being transferred directly to the flowing water.

 Electric or Gas Tankless Option?

 If you decide to have a tankless heater installed in your home, you have to opt either for an electric or gas heater.
 The decision will depend on your needs and your budget, of course.
 Gas heaters are more expensive and they are more delicate in terms of installation and maintenance.